cbeneke/beneke.cc-content/pages/02.blog/01.hetzner-cloud-ansible-inventory-done-right/item.md

 I recently switched my private infrastructure to Hetzner Cloud virtual machines.
 As I'm using ansible to provision the machines, I was looking into the dynamic inventories of ansible.

 ## The problem
 On my old setup I had pretty clear definitions on what virtual machines I was running on my dedicated server.
-There was one VM for websites, one for LDAP, one for mail, etc etc. But with switching to cloud machines - and setting up the whole setup in a Kubernetes cluster - my machines become less of dedicated machines and more of one of "many" in a cluster.
+There was one VM for websites, one for LDAP, one for mail, etc etc. But with switching to cloud machines - and setting up the whole setup in a Kubernetes cluster - my machines became less of dedicated machines and more of one of "many" in a cluster.

 The first obvious sign is, that I dropped specific names for the nodes.
 They currently go by the default namings of newly created Hetzner Cloud machines (something like `ubuntu-4gb-ngb1-3`).

 The next step was to get rid of (quite some) different roles in the ansible playbook.
 My new playbook only differentiates between a kubernetes worker- and master-node.
 But then I ran into a small problem: My machines needed a host_vars entry for the wireguard internal IP.
-As I wanted to get rid of host-specific definitions in ansible I had to look into dynamic inventories... successfully :)
+As I wanted to get rid of host-specific definitions in ansible I had to look into dynamic inventories... *successfully* :)

 ## The solution
 I got hinted to [this repository](https://github.com/hg8496/ansible-hcloud-inventory) providing a small python script which generates a dynamic inventory for Hetzer Cloud hosts.
-As this would require me to manually set up the HCLOUD_TOKEN environment variable (or a readable file which contains the token) I'm using a small wrapper script to call the python script `./inventory/inventory.sh`
+As this would require me to manually set up the HCLOUD_TOKEN environment variable (or a unencrypted file which contains the token) I'm using a small wrapper script to call the python script `./inventory/inventory.sh`

 ```
 #!/usr/bin/env bash